matejmojzes/18bi-2020/lectures/01_20200925_Introduction.md

 * how to store data in a way that allows for their quick analysis ([OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing), and other types of analytical databases),
 * what is reporting and how to practically approach it,
 * how to efficiently perform ad-hoc data analysis, and
-* mine knowledge out of data.
+* mine knowledge out of raw data.

+We will talk about best practices in how this is done on enterprise level, and try it out using open-source tools, which can be useful in your everyday tasks immediately.

 ### What prerequisite skills are recommended?

-* The most important is SQL
+* Probably the most important is **SQL**
-* For data analysis: [Python](https://www.stat.washington.edu/~hoytak/blog/whypython.html), R
-* For fast and big data processing: Java, Scala
+* For research, data analysis and engineering: **Python**

 Note: We will learn a bit about them throughout the semester.